Your type of salivary gland cancer depends on:

-Most tumours of the salivary gland are not cancer, they are benign.
+Most tumours of the salivary gland are not cancer.
+These are called benign tumours.
 This is especially so for parotid cancer where 3 out of 4 tumours (75%) are benign.

 The symptoms are similar whether a tumour is a cancer or a benign lump.
-You usually notice a painless lump or swelling on or near your jaw or in your mouth or neck.
+You usually notice a painless lump or swelling:

 The salivary glands are made up of a number of different types of cells.
-For example, there are acinic cells, which make and release saliva.
+Acinic cells make and release saliva.
 Mucoepidermoid cells line the gland.

 The type of cancer you have is named after the type of cell the cancer started in.
 The doctor needs to take a biopsy and a specialist looks at the cells under a microscope before they can tell which type it is.

-Your doctor will tell you which salivary gland is affected and the cell type.
+Your doctor tells you which salivary gland is affected and the cell type.

-Most mucoepidermoid cancers are slow growing (low grade) but they can be fast growing (high grade).
+Most mucoepidermoid cancers are slow growing but they can be fast growing.

 Acinic cell carcinoma

-Acinic (pronounced a-sin-ik) cell carcinomas are slow growing.
+Acinic cell carcinomas are slow growing.
 These cancers develop in the acinar cells which produce saliva.